holgerBerger/hpc-workspace/admin-guide.md

 this is default, and enables code to use ```setuid()``` in the code.
 If this is not set, code uses ```libcap``` to change capabilities.
 This allows a finer privilege controll, but does not work on all filesystems, e.g.
-NFS and LUSTRE are known not to work.
+NFS and Lustre are known not to work.
 It works on local filesystems like ext4, so it could be used for single hosts.

 GPFS/SpectrumScaleFs is not yet tested, so not yet known if it works or not.